 - 2016 Hyunda Veloster Turbo

 and have experienced any of these problems, you may have a lemon under California’s Lemon law.
-If you have brought your vehicle to the dealer at least two times, and the dealer has not been able to repair the problem, duplicate the problem, or you have been told there is nothing wrong with your Jeep, you may be entitled to a buyback or repurchase under the California Lemon Law.
+If you have brought your vehicle to the dealer at least two times, and the dealer has not been able to repair the problem, duplicate the problem, or you have been told there is nothing wrong with your Hyundai, you may be entitled to a buyback or repurchase under the California Lemon Law.

 History of the TCM and DCT Defects